Browse by . . .

 Otherwise, I pretty much had the place to myself.
 Colin Zaug's pretend weather center descended from the ceiling, as did the upside-down house by Frantiska and Tim Gilman.
 Ted McGurn's freshly painted plywood loop, reaching almost to the ceiling, awaited a more daring skateboarder than I. Rob Andrews was not at work cleaning the floor, a little bit each day, with only a toothbrush.
 J. Gabriel Lloyd and John J. McGurk were not serving brunch from their spare, sculptural cube, and Peter Simensky was not selling his pricey, homemade candy bars, but then I never liked peanuts.

 Other work remained decidedly in progress.
 The Jello-O bricks, still only a few feet tall, gleamed and sagged, and Kate Gilman's house invited my furnishing it.
 Derek Coté's cardboard scaffolding, without nails or glue, leaned in pieces by a pillar, still very much subject to gravity.
 A collective, TAG, had not begun spewing out its wall of mist, and Sean Langlais's log was not whistling at me yet, assuming it will have much to say.
 Marcus Wetzel's small island lacked its surrounding lake, Larry Bamburg's pick-up truck its own simulated water, unless I missed the point.
-Christoph Draeger's jigsaw puzzle of TWA 800 will leave a disaster in the making for the show's duration.
+With his jigsaw puzzle of TWA 800, Christoph Draeger will leave a disaster in the making for the show's duration.

-A more staid curator might have broken up the sprawl, perhaps into neater themes.
-Some artists treat "The Reconstruction" as the gallery's entrance into a community.
+A more staid curator might have broken up the sprawltown, perhaps into neater themes.
+Some artists treat "The Reconstruction" (nominally a biennial, although later shows will turn out to have taken their own direction) as the gallery's entrance into a community.
 Tamara Gayer's Skyline, a freestanding mass of skyscrapers, copies the view outside.
 Christian Tomaszewski's Made in USA amounts to a more literal mirrored wall, while Lynn Koble's wall comes with sonic echoes.
 Joshua R. Marks maps the area's convenience stores on Plexiglas.
 Union Gaucha Productions supplies a bicycle rack, should one prefer to explore midtown west without an artist's homilies, free of charge.

 Others interpret this community in terms of its people—as the global city.
 Mariam Ghani sets out computers, tea, and ornamental pillows.
 One can visit an imagined Kabul through either the immediate environment or a Web log.
 Wanda Raimundi-Ortiz offers cosmetic "makeovers" according to Puerto Rican stereotypes or fashion, depending on which cultural and commercial prejudices one hates most.
 Sunsook Roh leaves a Korean poem about loss of country, and Robert Chambers accepts shoebox welcoming presents from Miami artists less skilled, I can only hope, than he.
 Polak's sanctuary draws on terrors of Jews in a world war, the Underground Railroad before another kind of Reconstruction entirely, or immigrants today, and Anne Rowland's Crawl Space looks more accessible but no more inviting.

-Others obviously take reconstruction as hard, dangerous work.
+Others obviously take reconstruction as hard, dangerous work—like, by coincidence a show of "Reconstruction: Architecture and Blackness" still to come.
 Drew Heitzler scrapes his own whitewash off gallery windows.
 Along with all the other walls, Jesse Bercowetz, Matt Bua, and Ward Shelley simulate a ramshackle Sweatshop with more than enough graffiti outside—and goodness knows what halfway visible inside.
 The Beaver at Large, a pretend dam of twigs, looks more comforting, but Rebecca Herman and Mark Shoffner cut off one's path completely.
 Jade Townsend gives Duane Hanson a sinister turn, with a dummy construction worker dead on the floor, as if it had fallen from the installation's own scaffolding.

 Last, others imagine reconstruction in personal times, as a moment of birthing, perhaps for the adult body.
 If Genger's knitting alludes to motherhood, Daniella Dooling makes the ritual more explicit—and funnier.
 Her five tapes, playing simultaneously in frantic fast-forward, show her Learning to Knit as the news drones along audibly at the same breakneck speed.
 Torres gives incomplete, repeated births particular poignancy, but I see the metaphor in Michelle Rosenberg's buzzing sound sculpture of intertwined headphones as well.

-Papo Colo—who conceived the show with Jeanette Ingberman, the space's director—does not adopt my scheme.
+Papo Colo and Jeanette Ingberman, who conceived the show, do not adopt my scheme.
 Rather, by keeping the sprawl, Exit Art recognizes the connectedness of all these themes.
 All describe reconstruction in a way that makes sense for art, as a progressive self-definition, like the "building cuts" of Gordon Matta-Clark.
 More important, the sheer mess keeps the exhibition alive.
 It keeps the visitor an active participant.
 It keeps installation as an act as well as an artifact.
 Instead of action painting, one has a kind of action curating.

 Does the work sound variable at best, recycled at worst?
 Do the perpetual openings end up reinstating the glibness of other biennials?
 Does "The" in the title end up reinserting claims to authority?
 Sure, but hold off on theoretical paradoxes and make a graceful exit toward art.
 This whole definitely adds up to more fun than its parts, and one should not act surprised when another gallery in relocating, Smack Mellon, mimics its theme for its "Site 92."
 Besides, with a new space and a show called "The Reconstruction," one should come away most with the thought of progress and promise.